These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 bower install momentjs --save

-Then add script tag into into index.html
+Then add script tag into into index.html:

 <script src="bower_components/momentjs/moment.js"></script>

-to retrieve others' changes, it is possible that another member of your team has added a bower dependency.
+Note: If your app has JS errors after running git pull to retrieve others' changes, it is possible that another member of your team has added a bower dependency.
 To fix this:

 bower install

-'s grunt tasks will attempt to keep the script tags in index.html
+Note: generator-angular's grunt tasks will attempt to keep the script tags in index.html up to date with the bower dependencies.

 Also see: egghead.io Bower video